Bodies of missing pregnant teen and boyfriend in Texas may have been found in car with gunshot wounds, police say - KESQ

 Soto was last seen Friday in the 6000 block of Grissom Road, in Leon Valley, according to an alert issued by the Texas Department of Public Safety.
 The car described in that alert was a grey Kia Optima.

-“Chief William McManus has issued a statement announcing they believe the body of missing Savannah Soto has been found,” according to a media release from the Leon Valley Police Department.
-San Antonio police “will be taking over the investigation as the crime scene is located within the City of San Antonio.”
+San Antonio police “will be taking over the investigation as the crime scene is located within the City of San Antonio,” a release from the Leon Valley Police Department said.

 The-CNN-Wire